puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

     }
 {% endhighlight %}

-A resource declaration includes:
+The general form of a resource declaration is:

-* The resource type, in lower-case.
+* The resource type, in lower-case
-* An opening curly brace.
+* An opening curly brace
-* The title, which is a [string][].
+* The title, which is a [string][]
+* A colon
+* Optionally, any number of attribute and value pairs, each of which consists of:
+    * An attribute name, which is a bare word
-* A colon.
+    * A `=>` (arrow, fat comma, or hash rocket)
-* Any number of attribute and value pairs.
-Attributes are bare words, and are followed by a `=>` (arrow, fat comma, or hash rocket).
-Values are any [data type][datatype], depending on what the attribute requires, and are followed by a comma; the final comma in a declaration is optional.
+    * A value, which can be any [data type][datatype], depending on what the attribute requires
+    * A trailing comma (note that the comma is optional after the final attribute/value pair)
+* Optionally, a semicolon, followed by another title, colon, and attribute block
-* A closing curly brace.
+* A closing curly brace

 Note that, in the Puppet language, whitespace is fungible.